alexpargon/natzka-test/README.md

 3. **Accessibility**: Add accesibility features to make the component more usable by people with disabilities.

-4. **Testing**: Write comprehensive unit tests to verify the functionality of the component.
+4. **Testing**: Write comprehensive unit tests to verify the functionality of the component, these tests can include graphical tests with tools such as storybook.

 5. **Documentation**: Provide good documentation for the component, including usage instructions, props descriptions, and examples.